nytbliang/siamattnat/TRAIN.md

 # PySOT Training Tutorial

-This implements training of SiamRPN with backbone architectures, such as ResNet, AlexNet.
+This implements training of SiamAttnAT with backbone architectures, such as ResNet, AlexNet.
 ### Add PySOT to your PYTHONPATH
 ```bash
 export PYTHONPATH=/path/to/pysot:$PYTHONPATH